 Our summer program for young scholars accepts applications from undergraduate students and is an excellent opportunity for education and scholarship.

 Students are welcome and encouraged to watch past lectures hosted by the Kierkegaard library.
-These lectures can be viewed here.
+These lectures can be viewed on our Recent Lectures webpage.